 A name recognition activity with salt, glue and watercolour experiment that helps teach preschoolers how to spell their name!

 This was our first time doing salt, glue and watercolour art, and the hooligans and I had so much fun with the process!
-I used the technique as a tool to help work on letter and name recognition, but it can be used purely as an art or science activity as well.
+I used the technique as a tool to help work on letter and name recognition, but it can be used purely as an art project or simple science activity as well.

 Skill-building and learning:

 This activity is jam-packed with teaching and learning opportunities!

 - Co-ordination: pouring salt, shaking tray

 - Concentration: applying colour to a specific area on the paper

 - Literacy: letter recognition and formation, name recognition